 Application

-• Was the prophecy requested or given spontaneously?
+- Was the prophecy requested, demanded, or given spontaneously?

-In addition, we don’t have any NT examples of a believer seeking a prophetic word.
-These messages are given spontaneously.
-Hence, we shouldn’t run around seeking prophetic words from so-called prophets.
+Remember, we don’t have any NT examples of a believer seeking a prophetic word.
+New Testament prophecies were given spontaneously.
+We shouldn’t run around seeking prophetic words from so-called prophets.
 Christian prophecy is not like a seeker visiting a mystic on a mountain to receive a life-changing oracle.
 That would be far too individualistic and spiritually dangerous.
 That would elevate a person (the prophet) to a perilous height, driving a wedge between the seeker and Christ, the one true Prophet.

 Thank you for your experience and attention to God’s Word.
 I also have felt that the Trump “prophecies” were not of the Lord and that the American church today doesn’t understand what New Testament prophecy really is.
 Your points really address the issue well.
 One thing I think needs to be addressed is that some prophets make it seem their “words” should not be questioned.